 You already know the importance of trust but are you thinking about this important form of capital the right way?
 In this edition of Plain Talk, we’ll explore brands looking at trust as something to be built rather than just simply something to protect.
 For many years trust was viewed as something individuals or groups […]

-Inflation is everywhere, mortgage rates have increased by more than 2.5 percentage points this year, there’s a shortage of housing inventory, and the housing market is cooling off quickly.
-We’ve all seen the headlines, and it does paint quite a picture, but it isn’t time to liquidate your mortgage marketing and lead-gen strategies just yet. […]
+Inflation is everywhere.
+Mortgage rates have increased by more than 2.5 percentage points this year.
+There’s a shortage of housing inventory.
+The housing market is cooling off quickly.
+We’ve all seen the headlines, and it does paint quite a picture, but it isn’t time to liquidate your mortgage marketing and lead-gen strategies just yet.
+It […]

 Over the past year, the hype around the metaverse has accelerated at a dizzying pace.
 With all the talk, it was natural that speculation would run wild with what this means for various industries.
 In this article, we will look at what it means for the financial services industry.
 In today’s edition of Compound Interest, […]

 Discussions around digital marketing have left financial services marketers with a lot to keep up with as of late.
 While the robust landscape of tools that digital marketers have at their disposal is at an all-time high, the restrictions and policies affecting third-party data around online privacy have been evolving at an equally rapid rate. […]